×

 Medical Interventions for Severe Sciatica Pain

-In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat the root cause of sciatica.
-Published research has proven its pain-relieving, anti-inflammatory and regenerative benefits.
+In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat sciatica[5].
+Published research shows pain-relieving, anti-inflammatory, and regenerative benefits.

 Modifications for Long-Term Sciatica Relief